Brandon-Wass/UPS_Hat_Display/README.md

 - No need to use `sudo` permissions to run the Python scripts, only to make the `crontab` entries or move the .service files into the service directory.

-- Start the Server-side script first (`X728_Server.py`) to read the battery status from the HAT and write to `battery.json`:
+- Start the server-side script first (`X728_Server.py`) to read the battery status from the HAT and write to `battery.json`:

     ```bash
     python3 X728_Server.py